Denisejohn/pdsnd_github/README.md

 This project allows a user to interrogate data from a Bikeshare company and see statistics about the most popular days and users in three different cities in the USA.

 ### Files used
-Files used are bikeshare_2.py, washington.csv, new_york_city.csv, chicago.csv
+Files used are
+-bikeshare_2.py,
+-washington.csv,
+-new_york_city.csv,
+-chicago.csv

 ### Credits
 -Reference Material for research purposes: